asif-hanif/vafa/README.md

 </br>

 > **Volumetric Adversaral Frequency Training (VAFT)**: For *minimization* step, we propose **V**olumetric **A**dversarial **F**requency **T**raining - **VAFT** to obtain a model that is robust to adversarial attacks.
-In VAFT, we update model parameters on clean and adversarial (obtained via VAFA) samples and further introduce a novel *frequency consistency loss* to keep frequency representation of logits of clean and adversarial samples close to each other for a better accuracy tradeoff.
+In VAFT, we update model parameters on clean and adversarial (obtained via VAFA) samples and further introduce a novel *frequency consistency loss* to keep frequency representation of the logits of clean and adversarial samples close to each other for a better accuracy tradeoff.
 We solve following objective during adversarial training:

 ```math
 \begin{equation}